amn34/dsp/02-editors.md

 * ctrl+space for autocomplete
 * ctrl+slash to comment

-Pycharm is customizable via a configuration page on the welcome screen.
+PyCharm is customizable via a configuration page on the welcome screen.
 I chose the Emacs keyboard, to always show line numbers, and to use the github format.

+Edit: actually, PyCharm is really heavy for my current setup (Chromebook running Ubuntu) so I've been using Emacs as an IDE.

 ---